Mortimer333/Tab_JF/HOWTOSYNTAX.md

 ```
 .class span #id
 ```
-With our previous syntax this will be breaked into 4 pieces:
+With our previous syntax this will be broken into 4 pieces:
 1. `.class`
 2. `<space>span`
 3. `<space>`